 New Venture Support

-We offer events and programming for faculty, postdocs and graduate students that include educational workshops, speaker series, coaching sessions and direct guidance for technology commercialization pathway, from ideation to market validation to fundraising.
+We offer events and programming for faculty, postdocs, and graduate students, including educational workshops, speaker series, coaching sessions, and direct guidance for technology commercialization pathways, from ideation to market validation to fundraising.
 Please check for upcoming events here.

 Wet Lab Incubator

-We plan to offer lab space with fume hoods for early-stage startups with UT IP to conduct lab work, continuing to develop technology toward a minimum viable product or proof-of-concept embodiment.
+The Innovation Lab is a wet lab space with fume hoods for early-stage startups to de-risk their technology toward a minimum viable product or proof-of-concept embodiment.
 The space is available to startups with an option or a license agreement with UT Austin.
 New IP created in this space will belong to the startup company.

 Texas Law School Videos and Collateral

 The Entrepreneurship and Community Development Clinic provides transactional business law representation to entrepreneurs, nonprofit organizations, and community groups.
 The clinic represents clients on a broad range of transactional legal matters, including:

 - assistance in obtaining and maintaining federal tax-exempt status,

 - real estate work,